-To reheat, just pop one in the microwave for a few seconds on low to medium and it’s like it just came out of the oven.
+To reheat, just pop one in the microwave for a few seconds on low to medium.
+Then it’s like it just came out of the oven!
 Even with the icing on them they still thaw really well in the microwave.
 I usually just heat them enough so that they are just slightly warm.
 That makes them soft and fluffy again without melting the icing!

-Of course if you prefer to re heat yours in the oven then you would be best to freeze them without the icing.
+If you prefer to re heat yours in the oven it would be best to freeze them without the icing.

 - 1 tablespoon (20g) of melted butter